SeounBroadcast-SUBS/subs/README.md

 A: Users can submit song requests on the website.
 The SUBS team members then curate and play the selected songs.
 Please note that not all requested songs may be played.

 ### Q: How are members of the broadcasting team selected?
 A: Broadcasting team members are recruited at the beginning of the semester (March-April).
-Look for recruitment notices on the [서운중학교 공식 홈페이지](https://seoun.sen.ms.kr/) and within the school premises.
+Look for recruitment notices on the [Seoun Middle School Website](https://seoun.sen.ms.kr/) and within the school premises.

 ### Q: Who developed the broadcasting website?
 A: The broadcasting website was developed by Kang Guhyeon: